thoughtspot/quickstarts/build-with-mds/readme.md

    ```

-2. Run `dbt docs generate` to generate the documentation for your project. dbt introspects your project and your warehouse to generate a json file with rich documentation about your project.
+2. Run `dbt docs generate` to generate the documentation for your project. dbt introspects your project and your warehouse a series of json files with metadata about your project, including lineage.
+Once generated, tap the `Documentation` tab to see your generated docs alongside those of the dbt platform.

-3. Now that you project is complete, make sure that everything is saved and commit it to your repo by tapping the commit button,  providing a commit message, then choosing `merge to main` once the commit is successful.
+3. Now that your project is complete, make sure that everything is saved and commit it to your repo by tapping the commit button,  providing a commit message, then choosing `merge to main` once the commit is successful.

    ![final commit](images/final_commit.png)